shirograhm/TooManyItemsRoR2/README.md

 > **Glass Marbles**
 > &nbsp;&nbsp;&nbsp;Gain 2.5 (+2.5 per stack) damage per level.
 > **Golden Horseshoe**
 > &nbsp;&nbsp;&nbsp;Gain a random assortment of stat bonuses that are rerolled upon entering a new stage.
-> &nbsp;&nbsp;&nbsp;These bonuses scale with level, and each additional stack increases all bonuses by 30%.
+These bonuses scale with level, and each additional stack increases all bonuses by 30%.
 > **Iron Heart**
 > &nbsp;&nbsp;&nbsp;Increase max health by 150.
 Deal 1% (+1% per stack) of your max health as bonus on-hit damage.
 > **Permafrost**